dhanesh-sakre/PyTorch/README.md

-# This repository contains code related to PyTorch liberary which is used for DEEP LEARNING like LLMs, GenAI models.
+# This repository contains code related to PyTorch liberary which is used for DEEP LEARNING models like LLMs, GenAI models.